xPerdev/confluent_cloud_ksqldb_handson-workshop-2022-wiesnedition/lab_iot/Temperature_Alerting_System.md

 ```

-Your topic and stream entries should look like this:
+Our topic and stream entries should look like this:

 ![Topic Entries](img_temperature_alerting_system/topic_entries.png)